-Have you recently updated some driver on your Windows 10 PC which is now creating trouble on the system?
-If yes, then worry not as we have brought an easy workaround to roll back device driver on Windows 10.
+Have you recently updated some drivers on your Windows 10 PC which is now creating trouble on the system?
+If yes, then worry not as we have brought an easy workaround to roll back the device driver on Windows 10.
 Windows 10 users receive driver updates frequently to improve performance and stability, address bugs, and new features.
 However, in certain cases, the updated driver itself becomes the culprit due to compatibility issues or unknown reasons that can negatively affect your system.

 You may come across a device driver issue on Windows 10 after updating the graphics adapter to the latest NVIDIA release.
 The system might start appearing hazy after installing the newest driver for the network or sound adapter, or any other piece of hardware.
 Thankfully, you can use the “Roll Back Driver” feature of Windows 10 to revert back the changes thus enabling your PC to use the previous version of that particular driver.
 In this Windows 10 guide, we will walk you through the steps to quickly remove and restore a previous version of a device driver on your device.